For Information about the Active Learning Summer Institute and to submit your application, click here.

 Which activities are best for my goals?

 See an activity that you use in your classroom?
-Submit your example and get your example included on the website and/or flyer that is circulated each semester!
+Submit your example and we may include your example on the website and/or flyer that is circulated each semester!

 Angelo, T. A., & Cross, K. P. (1993).
 Classroom assessment techniques : a handbook for college teachers.
 San Francisco : Jossey-Bass Publishers, c1993.